Custom Tension Control Rollers

 Custom Tension Control Rollers from Wolorin

-Wolorin can customize industrial rubber rollers for tension control positions based on drawings, existing rollers, samples, current dimensions, or actual line conditions.
+Wolorin customizes industrial rubber rollers for tension-sensitive positions based on drawings, samples, existing rollers, operating conditions, or replacement requirements.

 Common customization directions include:

-• smooth, fine-ground, grooved, or other custom surface directions
+smooth, fine-ground, matte, grooved, or other surface directions

 Frequently Asked Questions